Slovenia entry requirements for Iraq passport holders

 Must be valid for at least 3 months beyond your planned departure from Schengen area

-Your passport needs at least 3 months of validity after your intended departure date from Slovenia (and the entire Schengen zone).
-It must have been issued within the last 10 years and contain at least 2 blank pages for entry/exit stamps.Required
+Your passport must be valid for at least 3 months after your intended departure date from the Schengen zone.
+It must have been issued within the last 10 years and have at least 2 blank pages for entry stamps.Required

 Return or onward ticket